 Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

-Stage 1 : St Jean Pied de Port to Roncesvalles – How Hard is Day One?
+Saint Jean Pied de Port to Roncesvalles: How Hard is Stage 1 of the Camino Frances?

-Are you planning on walking the Napoleon Route from St Jean Pied de Port to Roncesvalles?
-I’ve made this journey eight times over the mountains.
+Are you planning to walk the Napoleon Route from St. Jean Pied de Port to Roncesvalles?
+I’ve made this journey eight times, already planning the ninth and I love it!

 Gerry walking from St Jean Pied de Port to Roncesvalles on the trail amongst the sheep that graze in the mountains

-It is a challenging walk.
-But if you are in good health, you have trained and prepared, with the correct shoes and equipment, then you will rise to the challenges.
+It’s a challenging walk.
+But if you’re in good health, have trained and prepared properly, and have the right shoes and gear, you can absolutely do it.

-Read on to find out in detail what to expect from Day 1 including :
+Read on to discover exactly what to expect on Day 1, including:

 • The Route from St Jean Pied de Port to Roncesvalles with distance and elevation